Don't Sleep On It: 10 Things You Didn't Know About Ambien

 Sleep deprivation is no joke.
 Numerous motor vehicle crashes, industrial disasters, and medical errors have been linked to insufficient sleep.
 Sleep problems often stem from stress, pain or medical conditions that may not always respond to lifestyle changes recommended to improve sleep.

-So maybe it's no surprise for you to hear that more than 9 million prescriptions are written for Ambien (zolpidem) or Ambien CR every year.
+So maybe it's no surprise for you to hear that more than 10 million prescriptions are written for Ambien (zolpidem) or Ambien CR every year.
 Ambien is a sedative, also called a hypnotic, that is used to treat insomnia.
-Other brands of zolpidem include Edluar, Intermezzo and Zolpimist.
+Other brands of zolpidem include Edluar and Zolpimist (oral spray).

 2. Not A Benzodiazepine But Has Benzodiazepine-Like Effects